rangeoshun/addressor/README.md

 - [ ] Reinstate geojson loading from history
 - [ ] Normalize countries to country codes
 - [ ] Normalize street types or try to ignore them if possible
+- [ ] Optimize JSONs by eliminating layers with single keys
 - [ ] Unfold compound house numbers